APNIC-net/rdap-openid-proxy/README.md

 To log in via an OIDC provider, the client sends a request to the 'login' endpoint.
 (In this instance, because there is only one IDP, there is no need to provide the identifier in the request.
-However, depending on the configuration in these respects, an identifier and/or an ISS may need to be provided.)
+However, depending on the configuration, an identifier and/or an issuer identifier may need to be provided.)

 After logging in successfully, subsequent RDAP requests will be considered authenticated.